aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to DOTM" h2="Render EPUB to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to DOTM?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is based on the XML and HTML formats.
+DOTM is a Microsoft Word Open XML Macro-Enabled Document Template file format, which is used to store documents with macros.
+It is a template file format, which is used to store documents with macros.
+Converting EPUB to DOTM can be useful for creating documents with macros, which can be used for various purposes.

+<h2>How Aspose.Total helps for EPUB to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert EPUB to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.
+Aspose.Total for C++ is a comprehensive suite of file format APIs that enables developers to create, manipulate, convert, and render various file formats.
+It includes APIs for PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+Aspose.Total for C++ is a powerful set of libraries that can be used to automate the conversion of EPUB to DOTM.
+It is easy to use and provides a reliable and efficient way to convert EPUB to DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}